PsuedoLogics/Mike-Lang-SDK-With-IDE/README.md

 # Mike Lang w/ IDE
 _Simple programming language built on Java with Swing UI for the IDE_

+## All programming and development by Michael Mathews 2025

-## Project Purpose
+# Project Purpose
 To build a language without reference in order to glean insights, see what route I would take, and most importantly to pull my hair out (it has actually been fun).

 ### To run the project

+1.)
 Download project files

+2.)
 Run the main

+3.)
 Enjoy.
 Will update as language grows.

 # SYNTAX
 _Semi-colon based language (must end all statements with semi-colon)_